Assessment

 Is Severe Disability Premium benefit means-tested?

-Yes, it is.
-I’m not entitled because I have savings of over £6,000 and I live with my parent’s who aren’t on any benefits.
+Having applied for the benefit I found out I don’t qualify for the Severe Disability Premium because I have savings of over £6,000 and I also live with my parents.
 If I had savings less than £1500 I would’ve been sent a form to fill in that asks me to declare my income.

 Do I expect too much in thinking that that should’ve been obvious without me pointing it out?